-If the allegation concerns the Headteacher then the Chair of Governors (as we are a maintained school) must be informed.
+If the allegation concerns the Headteacher then the Chair of Governors, Mrs Carol Breakwell must be informed.

 In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors) the school must not act alone and must seek advice and make a referral where necessary.